Ephrao1/Akan-Project/README.md

-### PROJECT NAME: AKAN NAMES
+# PROJECT NAME: AKAN NAMES.

-### Author: Ephraim Murimi
+# Author: Ephraim Murimi.

 ## Description
-# This is an aplication that takes your birth year, month and date and generates the day of the week your were born and your Akan name depending on your gender.
+### This is an aplication that takes your birth year, month and date and generates the day of the week your were born and your Akan name depending on your gender.

  ## Instructions
  * Enter valid year of birth